 Hobbledown calls itself a ‘mysterical adventure’ and it has more than enough for a packed day out with little ones.
 A huge indoor play barn makes it an ideal venue for rainy days, while farm animals, an aerial adventure course and gigantic jumping pillows are just a small selection of the outdoor activities on offer.
 If you want to get up close and personal with the animals, meet and greet 17 magnificent birds of prey at the Raptor Centre.

 This haven of lush greenery and nature is perfect for a day of digital detox.
 Walk through the largest indoor rainforest in the world with over 1000 species of plants, enjoy the canopy walkway and even see how rubber is tapped from trees to make wellie boots.
-For the thrill seekers, soar above the Eden Project on the zip wire or the high flying giant swing.
+For the thrill-seekers, soar above the Eden Project on the zip wire or the high flying giant swing.

-Price: £65 for a Family ticket
+Price: £75 for a family ticket (two adults, two children)

 This unique gem in the heart of Wales offers an incredible insight into traditional Welsh life hundreds of years ago.
-Walk through the recreated rural village and try your hand at pottery on the outdoor wheel at Wales’ most popular heritage attraction.
+Take a wander through the recreated rural village and try your hand at pottery on the outdoor wheel at Wales’ most popular heritage attraction.
 Local craftsmen demonstrate their trade around the museum and the grounds of the beautiful Grade I listed castle is the perfect place for a picnic.

 Price: Free entry